 Infographic: A method of presenting information in a visual way meant for easy and quick reading.
-They are more engaging than a traditional article because the convey complex data in a simple way.
-This type of content is shared more, takes less time to create and gets more natural links.
+They are more engaging than traditional articles because they convey complex data in a simple way.
+This type of content is shared more, takes less time to create, and gets more natural links.

 Informational queries: A query in which the searcher is looking for information, such as the answer to a question.